 We’ve been working with their summer camp, Camp Peace, for the second year and have loved every minute of it!

-I thought I would share some of our projects and favorite stories from this month as we prepare for the month of July.
+Here are some of our projects and favorite stories from the month.

-Week 1: We kicked off the summer with our very own, Julie McKevitt leading this class!
-As soon as we walk in, automatically kids remember Julie from Paint Love’s last summer with Camp Peace.
+Week 1: We kicked off the summer with our very own Julie McKevitt leading this class!
+As soon as we walked in, kids automatically remembered Julie from Paint Love’s last summer with Camp Peace.
 We decided to work on a collaborative mural using paints, quilling paper & a photo of Atlanta!
 Our amazing artist, Rebecca Carmen, designed this amazing mural for us, and divided it for each child to have a canvas.
 Each child painted and decorated a square tile canvas that would come together to create a mural of Atlanta’s skyline!

 Week 2: On the second week, we had just launched our #portraitORforfeit challenge online, and this definitely inspired our next project.
 I led this project by doing funky paper portraits!
 A lot of the kids choose to use bold colors with pink eyes and purple hair, while some created more traditional portrait pieces.
 With this project, we did some reflective writing as well.
 Since we were creating portraits of ourselves, we did short summaries on how we can create peace.
 Some chose to talk about how they can create peace for others while others discussed how they find peace within.